IBM/roks-openshift-ai-da/README.md

 # OpenShift AI on IBM Cloud
 The goal of this Deployable Architecture is to quickly create an environment to get hands on Red Hat OpenShift AI using an OpenShift cluster in IBM Cloud.
 The resources created are simple and concerns like high availability, observability, and security are not taken into account.
 Again, the goal is to quickly go from zero to a ready and usable Red Hat OpenShift cluster with OpenShift AI installed.
 <br/><br/>
-Red Hat OpenShift AI licensing is done outside of this DA.
-You must acquire a Red Hat OpenShift AI license from Red Hat if you plan on using the resulting cluster for more than just exploration.
+This Deployable Architecture calls the OpenShift AI add-on to install the Red Hat OpenShift AI operator and all its dependencies.
+You will be charged for the use of the cluster and OpenShift AI in your IBM Cloud bill.
 <br/><br/>
 As mentioned above, the cluster that will be created will be a single zone cluster.
 It will be created in the specified zone in the region selected.
 A new VPC is created with a new default subnet created in the specified zone.
 Attached to that subnet is a public gatway.
 The cluster is created in this new VPC.
 <br/><br/>